OctopusDeploy/blog/blog/2022-q3/getting-started-resources-for-cloud-native-migration/index.md

 ## Conclusion

 Research and surveys have shown that cloud technologies provide a clear advantage over traditional systems.
 To help our users get started with cloud migration, we have provided whitepapers, free tools, external reports, and Octopus-published blogs and guides.
 These resources help give you a base understanding of cloud technologies and some practical tools and steps to start your migration efforts.
-We hope that these resources are useful to you, and good luck on your cloud migration journey!
+We hope that these resources are useful to you, and that they help you get started on your cloud migration journey!